 Ingredients

-- 9 to 10 ounces young ginger
+- About 300g | 10 ounces young ginger

-- 2 teaspoons fine sea salt, or 1 ½ tablespoons kosher salt
+- 2 teaspoons fine sea salt or 1 ½ tablespoons kosher salt

-- ⅔ cup unseasoned Japanese rice vinegar
+- Brimming 160ml | ⅔ cup unseasoned Japanese rice vinegar

-- 2 squares of dried kombu (kelp), each about the size of your thumbnail (optional)
+- 2 squares of dried kombu kelp, each about the size of your thumbnail (optional)

 Instructions